tamirblu/Zap-Assignment/README.md

 ## Description

-This project demonstrates how AI applications can be extended with real-world e-commerce capabilities, specifically focusing on Israel's leading price comparison platform, Zap.co.il.
-By implementing both local and remote MCP servers, we showcase how AI can interact with product catalogs, price comparisons, and shopping workflows through natural language conversations.
+This project shows how AI assistants can connect directly to Zap platform, using the Model Context Protocol (MCP).
+By running both local and remote MCP servers, chat-based agents can search the Zap catalog, compare prices, and build a cart and send generated link for purchase, all through natural-language conversations, no hyphens needed.

 **Core Innovation**: Transform Claude into an intelligent shopping assistant that can search products, compare prices across sellers, manage shopping carts, and generate payment links - all through conversational AI.